conduktor/conduktor-docs/docs/platform/console/consume-data/overview.md

 ### Message DateTime

 :::info
-Note that the date and time shown on Console is taken from the **local timezone** of the user.
+Note that the date and time shown on Console are taken from the **local timezone** of the user.
 :::

 For example, if you are producing a message from Dublin, Ireland Time (UTC+1) at 14:57:38 local , and you then consume this message from your browser (in Dublin), you will see 14:57:38.